-- Notes:

-(1) In Social year 2014-15, the City adopted the provisions of GASB Statement Nos.
+- Notes: (1) In Scal year 2014-15, the City adopted the provisions of GASB Statement Nos.
 68 and 71.
-As restatement of all prior periods is not practical, the cumulative effect of applying these statements is reported as a restatement of beginning net position as of July 1, 2014.

-(3) In Secolar year 2014-15, the City adopted the provisions of GASB Statement of all prior periods is not practical, the cumulative effect of applying this statement is reported as a restatement of seguring ret position as of July 1, 2017.

-(3) In Secolar year 2002-21, the City adopted the provisions of GASB Statement No.84.
-As restatement of all prior periods is not practical, the cumulative effect of applying this statement is reported as a restatement of beginning net position as of July 1, 2020.
+As restatement of all prior periods is not practical, the cumulative effect of applying these statements is reported as a restatement of beginning set position as of July 1, 2014.
+(2) In Scal year 2017-16, the City adopted the provisions of GASB Statement No. 75.7 restatement of all prior periods is not practical, the cumulative effect of applying this in Scal year 2002-21, the City adopted the provisions of GASB Statement No. 83.4 has restatement of all prior periods is not practical, the cumulative effect of applying this statement is reported as a restatement of beginning net position as of July 1, 2020.